dalong0514/readnotes/20200201读书笔记/2020142Test-Driven-JavaScript-DevelopmentR00.md

 While TDD interface gives names such as suite(), test(), setup(), teardown(), suiteSetup(), suiteTearDown(), assert(), and so on.
 BDD offers describe(), context(), it(), beforeEach(), afterEach(), beforeAll(), afterAll(), expect(), and so on.
 A test suite in TDD is usually created using suite(),while BDD uses describe(); to create a unit test TDD uses test() and BDD uses it().

-### 0301. 金句卡——TDD is about how code should be written while Agile is about the whole development process
+### 0301. 金句卡 —— TDD is about how code should be written while Agile is about the whole development process

 TDD is about how code should be written while Agile is about the whole development process, not just code and its testing.
 Agile does not tell you how to build the system.
 Agile methodology is a management process, which can use TDD as an integral part.
 Agile, when combined in practice with TDD, brings the best results.
 This combination minimizes risks, defects, cost, and results in a nearly zero-defect system.